-As parents we all know that toilet training a small child is never a perfect process.
-One of the best ways to overcome setbacks is to be able to identify the problem, read about what to expect and how to best manage the problem.
+As parents, we all know that toilet training a small child is never a perfect process.
+One of the best ways to overcome setbacks is to identify the problem, read about what to expect, and find out how to best manage the problem.

 Common Toilet Training Problems

-- Your child’s unwillingness to learn how to go to the toilet.
+- An unwillingness to learn how to go to the toilet

-- Your child isn’t mentally and physically ready yet
+- Not being mentally or physically ready yet

-- Your child resists following simple instructions like “sit on the potty” or “wash your hands”
+- Resistance to following simple instructions like “sit on the potty” or “wash your hands”

-- Your child lacks the dexterity to pull their pants up and down
+- Lack of dexterity: unable to pull their pants up and down

-Avoid Problems by Making Sure Your Child is Ready
+Avoid Problems by Making Sure Your Toddler is Ready

-If you think you may be starting too early, or your child may not be ready for toilet training, check the signs of readiness again, decide if it may be better to delay for a while.
+If you think you may be starting too early, or your toddler may not be ready for toilet training, check the signs of readiness again.
+You may decide that it’s better to delay for a while.

 As with anything, the first time anybody at an early age is introduced to something for the first time, they are going to have a few struggles.
 We are not all experts the first time we try something, you need to remember that your toddler is in a “beginner” level of learning something new, and it’s even harder for them because their brain hasn’t fully developed.